cloudinary-community/netlify-plugin-cloudinary/README.md

 ### Tests

-Tests require all environment variables to be actively set in order to pass.
+Tests require all environment variables to be actively set pass.
 See [configuration](#-configuration) above to see which variables need to be set.

-Once set, tests can be ran with:
+Once set, tests can be run with:

 ```
 yarn test